Study of Isothermal Compressibility and Speed of Sound in the Hadronic Matter Formed in Heavy-Ion Collision using Unified Formalism: Methodology

 where

 and

+In the above equation, $p_0$ and $n$ are the free parameters with parameter $n$ is related to the second order flow coefficient~\cite{Jena:2020wno}.
 This formalism reduces to Tsallis statistics within the limit $n=-1$ and $p_{0} =0$.
 Therefore, it can be considered as a generalized version of the Tsallis function and explains both soft and hard process contributions to \pte-spectra.
-The equation for the average number of particles and energy, in the case of unified formalism, remains the same as Tsallis \cite{Gupta:2020naz}:
+The~equation for the average number of particles and energy, in~the case of unified formalism, remains the same as Tsallis~\cite{Gupta:2020naz}:

-and, the energy of the system will be:
+and, the~energy of the system will be:

-Here, the additional power of $q$ comes from the thermodynamic consistency.
-In case of the unified formalism, the transverse momentum spectra is defined as:
+Here, the~additional power of $q$ comes from the thermodynamic consistency.
+In~case of the unified formalism, the~transverse momentum spectra is defined as:

 where $B^\prime = B \times \frac{V}{(2\pi)^{3}}$, $T$ is temperature and $q$ is non-extensive parameter.
-Here we considered the chemical potential to be zero because at LHC energy, the net-baryonic number is extremely small at the central rapidity region.
-Thermodynamic parameters such as temperature $T$, $q$ and the other quantities can be obtained by fitting the transverse momentum spectra with the unified distribution using the Eq.~(\ref{eq16}).
-These quantities extracted from the spectra can be used to calculate the response function as discussed below.
+Here we considered the chemical potential to be zero because at LHC energy, the~net-baryonic number is extremely small at the central rapidity region.
+Thermodynamic parameters such as $T$, $q$ and the other quantities can be obtained by fitting the measured transverse momentum spectra with the unified distribution using the Equation~(\ref{eq16}).
+These quantities extracted from the spectra can be used to calculate the response function as discussed~below.

-\subsection{Isothermal compressibility}
+\subsection{Isothermal~Compressibility}